Human trafficking in Uruguay: Protection (2008)

 Due to limited resources, the Uruguayan government's efforts to protect trafficking victims have been limited.
 While the government has provided some assistance to NGOs working in the area of trafficking, the availability of victim services is uneven across the country, especially outside the capital.
 The government does not have a formal system for identifying trafficking victims among vulnerable populations, such as women in prostitution or undocumented migrants.
 The government encourages but does not force victims to assist in the investigation and prosecution of their traffickers.
 Victims' rights are generally respected, and as of 2008 there were no reports of victims being jailed, deported, or otherwise penalized.
 Uruguayan law provides legal alternatives to the removal of foreign victims to countries where they face hardship or retribution.
 In 2007, the government assisted IOM with the repatriation of three Uruguayans trafficked abroad.

+In late 2024 there were efforts made in helping victims of trafficking.
+Inmujeres created and signed a contract to help give care to victims beginning in early 2025.
+This contract provided $2.81 million pesos to an NGO.

 Prevention (2008)

 In 2007, the government modestly increased its efforts to raise public awareness about the dangers of human trafficking, and collaborated with IOM to combat trafficking in tourist and border areas.
 The Ministry of Education produces anti-trafficking commercials for national television, and has a program of including anti-trafficking segments in its sex education curriculum.
 The government also has sponsored anti-trafficking workshops with participants from the region.
 Uruguayan troops deployed on international peacekeeping missions have received anti-trafficking training at UN-certified training centers.
-In 2007, there were no reported government efforts to reduce consumer demand for commercial sex acts.
+In 2025, there were no reported government efforts to reduce consumer demand for commercial sex acts.